nashkenazi/awaf-policy-validator/README.md

                         Report File Save Path. (default: report.json)
   ```

-### 2. Run the testing tool and observe the results
+### 2. Run the tester tool and observe the results

 Test results summary provide the number of failed and passed tests: